Mozirella/dealer-alchemist-demo/README.md

 # dealer-alchemist-demo

-This is a frontend demo inspired by DA’s approach to conversion-focused website design.
+This is a frontend demo inspired by DA’s approach to conversion focused website design, just making a lil CTA with a fun ending.

 ## Overview